Ranking the Greatest HBO Shows of All Time

 The show moves quickly once we get into the epic story of two men, Kevin McKidd as Lucius Vorenus and Ray Stevenson as Titus Pullo.
 The two former Roman soldiers who returned home from war are what make the show tick.

-Best episode: Season 1, Episode 8, "Trace Decay"
+Best episode: Season 2, Episode 7, "Chapter Fifteen"

 Creators: Alec Berg and Bill Hader